YChud/Parameterizable-Credit-Based-FIFO-ready-valid-Backpressure/README.md

 Despite arbitrary backpressure and bursty traffic, data ordering is preserved, no overflow or underflow occurs, and all assertions remain satisfied.

+## How to Run

+Simulation was developed using EDA Playground and verified with Icarus Verilog–compatible SystemVerilog.